ZhouLinli/IR-Projects/README.md

 - Analysis of program/ events surveys to improve institutional programming.

 ## Data Science Ed
-In this folder, you will find resources for learn data science.
+In this folder, you will find resources for learning data science.
 I made presentation slides based on several data science books I read.
 This educational folder covers the following data science topics:
 - How to choose a data model; pros and cons of different types of data models
 - Multivariate regression, predictive modeling, Baysian models
 - Algothrimic/ machine-learning modeling